DeliceLydia/Concert_Promotion_App/README.md

-# Capstone-Project
+# CONCERT-PROMOTION

-This project consists of a HTML & CSS Capstone Project, based on an online website for a conference.
+This project consists of an HTML & CSS Capstone Project, based on an online website for concert promotion.
 It's a real-world-like project, built with business specifications.

 ![screenshot](./images/shot.PNG)